• Why Is My Scalp So Itchy? A Trichologist Breaks It Down

 Myth Busted: Itchy ≠ Dry

 It’s easy to associate itchiness with dryness—especially in the winter.
 But your scalp isn’t like the skin on your arms or legs.
-In fact, when your hair feels dry (from color damage, heat styling, or environmental stress), many people assume their scalp must be dry too.
-That’s a big misconception.
+When your hair feels dry from color, heat, or damage, many assume their scalp must be dry too.

-In reality, an itchy scalp is often the result of too much oil, not too little.
+In reality, itchiness is usually caused by too much oil, not too little.

 What’s Really Causing the Itch?

-When the scalp overproduces oil (also called sebum), it mixes with:
+When the scalp overproduces oil (sebum), it mixes with:

 • Dead skin cells